openucx/xccl/README.md

 # Quick Start Guide

-The SHARP and hardware multicast teams requires Mellanox's SHARP software library, the hardware multicast team requires Mellanox's VMC software library.
+The SHARP teams require Mellanox's SHARP software library, and the hardware multicast team requires Mellanox's VMC software library.

    ### Build and install MCCL and TCCL libraries:
    >HPCX can be downloaded from https://www.mellanox.com/products/hpc-x-toolkit